needle-mirror/com.unity.2d.animation/Documentation~/Rebind.md

 ![GameObject Transform components with the names bone_1, bone_2 and bone_3.](images/2d-anim-sprite-skin-root-bone.png)

-By setting the Sprite Skin’s **Root Bone** property to the correct GameObject Transform, Sprite Skin will then map the GameObject Transform to the Sprite’s rigged bone of the same name.
+By setting the Sprite Skin’s **Root Transform** property to the correct GameObject Transform, Sprite Skin will then map the GameObject Transform to the Sprite’s rigged bone of the same name.
 For the **Auto Rebind** to be successful, the name and the hierarchy of the rigged bones and the GameObject Transforms must match.
 This means that changing the name of the bones in the Skinning Editor will require you to update the names of the GameObject Transforms to match as well.